ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 - since the telescope is a distributed system, most command calls are asynchronous and the test script has to synchronize with the devices;
-- in a more general sense, when performing an operation (in your GIVEN steps) you may want to synchronize over a desired transient or quiescent state
+- in a more general sense, when performing an operation (in your GIVEN steps) you may want to synchronize on a desired transient or quiescent state
 - very often, the operations implicitly involve devices that are part of different sub-systems, so the synchronization may need to involve them all;
 - if something changes about the command (e.g., the name, the input,